postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 To create an environment, use __New__ &gt; __Environment__, or the __Manage environments__ button in the top right of Postman, and click __Add__.
 Give your environment a name , such as "Testing"—you can add variables at creation or later, by editing the environment.

-To select the environment to run your requests within, use the drop-down at the top right of the Postman app.
+To select the environment to run your requests within, use the drop-down at the top right of Postman.

 <img alt="Environments" src="https://assets.postman.com/postman-docs/env-dropdown.jpg" width="450px"/>